markruys/gw2pvo/README.md

                         PVOutput interval in minutes --log {debug,info,warning,critical}
-                        Set log level (default info) --skip-offline        Skip uploads when inverter is offline --city CITY           Skip uploads from dusk till dawn --csv CSV             Add readings to a Excel compatible CSV file, DATE in the name will be replaced by the current date --version             show program's version number and exit
+                        Set log level (default info) --date YYYY-MM-DD     Copy all readings (max 14/90 days ago) --skip-offline        Skip uploads when inverter is offline --city CITY           Skip uploads from dusk till dawn --csv CSV             Append readings to a Excel compatible CSV file, DATE in the name will be replaced by the current date --version             show program's version number and exit
 ```

 ### Examples